Quantum Kernels and Support Vector Machines

 The feature map is a parameterized quantum circuit, which can be described as a unitary transformation \(\mathbf{U_\phi}(\mathbf{x})\) on n qubits.

-Since the data may be non-linearly-separable in the original space, the feature map circuit will map the classical data into Hilbert space.
+Since the data may be non-linearly separable in the original space, the feature map circuit maps the classical data into the Hilbert space.

-The choice of which feature map circuit to use is key and may depend on the given dataset we want to classify.
-We will leverage Classiq feature map design capabilities
+The choice of which feature map circuit to use is key and may depend on the given dataset to classify.
+You can leverage the Classiq feature map design capabilities.

-As an example we can choose from the well known the Second-order Pauli-Z evolution encoding circuit with 2 repetitions or the bloch sphere circuit encoding.
-The definition of those are given in tutorials 1 and 2.
+As an example, choose from the well known second-order Pauli-Z evolution encoding circuit with two repetitions or the bloch sphere circuit encoding.
+Their definitions are in the tutorials (1 and 2).

 from itertools import combinations